Marc Chandler: Education and career

 Chandler attended North Central College for undergraduate studies and holds Master's Degrees from Northern Illinois University and University of Pittsburgh in American History and International Political Economy.

 Between 2005 and 2018, Chandler was the head of Global Currency Strategy at Brown Brothers Harriman, before which he was head of Global Currency Strategy at HSBC and BNY Mellon.
 He joined Bannockburn Global Forex in October 2018 as Managing Partner and Chief Market Strategist.

 Personal life

 He resides in Manhattan with his wife and son.
 He is a lifelong Chicago Cubs fan.

 Honors and awards

-Chandler is a professor at the New York University School of Professional Studies, where he received the Excellence in Teaching Award in 2009.
+Chandler was a professor at the New York University School of Professional Studies, where he received the Excellence in Teaching Award in 2009.
 He is an Honorary Fellow at the Foreign Policy Association.